covcom/304CEM/labs/week11/slides11.md

 * HTTP POST request to `/{dbname}/_temp_view`
     * body of the request contains the code of the view function
     * Content-Type header is set to `application/json`.

-Remember: views are just special JS functions corresponding to maps and reductions.

 ## Map View Example